-While the basics of parcel shipping remain the same for both residential and commercial parcel shipments, there are a couple significant differences.
+While the basics of parcel shipping remain the same for both residential and commercial parcel shipments, there are a few significant differences.

-Cost – whether it’s a business or individual shipping a package to a residence, residential deliveries are typically more expensive.
-There’s more direct cost associated with residential deliveries because large shipping carriers consolidate trucks for business routes.
+Whether it’s a business or individual shipping a package to a residence, residential deliveries are typically more expensive.
+There’s a more direct cost associated with residential deliveries because large shipping carriers consolidate trucks for business routes.
 Residential drivers have to make more stops, sometimes further out of the way for only a few small deliveries, increasing fuel costs.
 Business deliveries are less expensive due to the fact that business districts are typically more geographically consolidated.

 - Look for Flat Rate Options